saftacatalinmihai/blog-hugo/content/posts/cuprite.md

 TODO:

-- Acknowledge an already existing cuprite project in Ruby
+- [ ] Acknowledge an already existing cuprite project in Ruby
+- [ ] compare code between Rails and Cuprite.
+  - [ ] model
+  - [ ] routes
+  - [ ] controller
+  - [ ] views
+    - [ ] talk about HTMX as opposed to Turbo (preload, view transitions, mustache)
 - [x] Facil.IO - already used as a ruby server
-- talk about the coincidence from the 2 above of finding links to ruby in choices made, before knowing about them.
+- [ ] talk about the coincidence from the 2 above of finding links to ruby in choices made, before knowing about them.
-- address #no-build.
+- [ ] address #no-build.
-- c is fast - perf test ab / hey show
+- [ ] c is fast - perf test ab / hey show
-- i use arch, omarchi , neovim , btw.
+- [ ] i use arch, omarchi , neovim , btw.
-- How to use:
-  - model generation (using ruby)
-  - run migrations
-  - run app
-  - htmx (preload, view transitions, mustache)

 [^1]: [Rails World 2023 Opening Keynote](https://youtu.be/iqXjGiQ_D-A?si=Wk-lCifYGY9pqSp0)
 [^2]: [Lex Fridman Podcast - DHH: Future of Programming, AI, Ruby on Rails, Productivity & Parenting](https://www.youtube.com/watch?v=vagyIcmIGOQ)